A Make-Ahead Edible Decoration for Woodland Desserts

 Scrape around the edges and across the top of the mold to flatten and level the backside of the chocolate.
 You don’t want a weird edge around the finished piece.
 If there is a weird edge that is very thin, it can easily trim off.

-Trim off any weird piece that may have attached outside the mold of the chocolate pine needle shape.
+Trim off any weird bits that may have attached outside the mold of the chocolate pine needle shape.
 Place on a tray lined with parchment to fully set.
 You can then add highlights and shadows to bring out the details.

 Store in an airtight flat contain one layer at a time.
 Use parchment or wax paper between layers.